The Shield: Home media

 In November 2012, all seven seasons were made available for purchase on iTunes.
 On February 26, 2013, Amazon.com announced the addition of the series to its Prime service, but the series is now only available for purchase.
 The series is available for streaming on Hulu as part of FX's catalog.
 All seven seasons are available on Netflix throughout Latin America.
+In May 2025, all seven seasons became available on Tubi in the United States.

 On August 28, 2015, Shawn Ryan announced that he was revisiting the series for a 4K conversion.
 In August 2017, Ryan announced the release had been delayed until 2018.
 In July 2018, Mill Creek Entertainment announced it would be releasing the complete series of The Shield on Blu-ray and that it would include all the extras from the previous DVD sets and includes new, exclusive featurettes.
 It was released on December 18, 2018.

 Soundtrack

 On September 5, 2005, The Shield: Music from the Streets was released by Lakeshore Entertainment.
 The soundtrack features 19 tracks, including two versions of the theme song and tracks ranging from artists such as Black Label Society to Kelis.